2017-18 Service Learning Sign-Up

 Every fall, McAuliffe students raise money through our Spark Change (formerly Penny Harvest) campaign to fund grants to address needs they care about and vote on in their classes.
 Once those needs are selected, students in our Spark Change Leadership Group identify local charity organizations that address those needs.
 Then students raise money for those organizations, with grants made in the spring during an assembly.

 Also during the spring, McAuliffe students take part in a Service Learning Day in which they work for those local organizations.
-On April 7, 2017, McAuliffe students will work with local and global charities for a full day of service.
+In April, 2018 McAuliffe students will once again work with local and global charities for a full day of service.
 Here is just one of many thank you letters we received from our charitable partners.

 Our Penny Harvest Leadership Group and Service Day are coordinated by Sherry Beardshear, Becky Swenson, and Katherine Howes.
 Watch for information about applying to be in the Spark Change Leadership Group next school year!

 8th Grade Community Project

 As an IB capstone project for our 8th graders, our 8th Grade Community Project challenges 8th graders to work alone or in groups to identify a community need, work to address that need, and then present their project to parents and teachers on our Community Project presentation night.
 Stay tuned for details about this year’s projects.